MDAnalysis/WorkshopPrace2021/README.md

 ## License

 The code examples in this repository are licensed under the GPL version 2.0 license.
-Non-code content is licensed under the Creative Commons Attribution-ShareAlike 3.0 International license.
+Non-code content is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
+The MDAnalysis logo and its derivatives are licensed under the Creative Commons Attribution-NoDerivs 3.0 Unported License.